-Rise of the Religious Left?
-Democratic Party hires faith outreach director to address 'God problem'
+Rise of the religious left?
+DNC hires faith outreach director to address party's 'God problem'

 In 2012, the last election Democrats won, a headline from their convention read: "Democrats boo God."
 In 2016, they heckled a preacher during the opening prayer.